PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    The job successfully produced output, and it is available at the final destination.

 failed
-   The job failed in the middle.
+   The job failed during execution or data management.

 closed
    The system terminated the job before running on a computing resource.